jaywon/zap-hud-wiki/README.md

 ##### Build new release
 1. `mkdocs build`
 2. Generated site files will now be accessible in the `site` directory for deployment

+##### Deployment
+Deployment is using Github Pages and using built in mkdocs Github Pages deployement.
+The following command will create and push to a `gh-pages` branch.

+1. `mkdocs gh-deploy`